themepark-dev/tp-docs/docs/setup.md

 For [linuxserver.io](https://blog.linuxserver.io/2019/09/14/customizing-our-containers) containers to inject theme.park stylesheets.

 !!! warning
     Not all apps support this installation method.
-See the list to the left.
+See the list to the left on the [themes](themes) overview.

 [https://github.com/gilbN/theme.park/tree/docker-mods](https://github.com/gilbN/theme.park/tree/docker-mods)